Skip to main content

 Course Outline

-The MA in Teaching and Learning in Higher Education (for third-level education teachers) is designed to build on the Postgraduate Diploma in Teaching and Learning in Higher Education and to encourage you to research your teaching and your students’ learning in more depth.
-Teachers will identify a research topic to pursue and will write a publishable paper for a specific teaching and learning journal in their own disciplinary field or in the broader educational field of the scholarship of teaching and learning.
-The focus of the Master’s is to encourage you to identify with your teaching as research, to peer review your teaching, to network with peers interested in the scholarship of teaching and learning, and to publish in this field.
+The MA in Teaching and Learning in Higher Education (for third-level education teachers) is designed to encourage you to research your teaching and your students’ learning in more depth.
+Teachers will identify a research topic to pursue and will write a publishable paper for a specific teaching and learning journal in their own disciplinary area or in the broader educational field of the scholarship of teaching and learning.
+The focus of the MA is to encourage you to identify with your teaching an inquiry process, to peer review your teaching, to network with peers interested in the scholarship of teaching and learning, and to publish in this field.

 On completion of the course, you will be able to:

-• identify and apply principles of a Scholarship of Teaching and Learning (SoTL) in the college classroom
+1. Identify and apply principles of a Scholarship of Teaching and Learning (SoTL) approach in the college classroom;

-• critically evaluate your teaching in light of your students’ learning
+2. Critically evaluate your teaching in light of your students’ learning;

-• design a research project around a teaching and learning issue
+3. Design an inquiry project around a teaching and learning issue;

-• apply appropriate research methodologies to harness data about student learning
+4. Apply appropriate approaches and research methodologies to identify and harness student learning;

-• research a teaching and learning issue to a professional standard, equivalent to that of a publishable paper/article
+5. Study and present a teaching and learning issue to a professional standard (equivalent to that of a publishable paper/article);

-• communicate effectively with other scholars in the field of teaching and learning
+6. Communicate effectively with other scholars in the field of teaching and learning;

-• peer-review your teaching within a SoTL community
+7. Peer review your teaching within a SoTL community;

 The MA in Teaching and Learning in Higher Education is normally taken over one academic year.
 It comprises two modules:

-• TL6001 Research Methods & Approaches for Teaching and Learning in Higher Education (15 credits)
+• TL6020 Research Methods & Approaches for Teaching and Learning in Higher Education (10 credits)

 Academic Programme Catalogue